ongarileonardo/MoonPatrol/README.md

 ![image](https://user-images.githubusercontent.com/97694176/229169978-c5e886b0-a1b8-4a11-aa62-61a3f4c7ae22.png)

-# Librery Used
+# Used Libraries
-For this project i used G2D that is a grafical library written by the professor Michele Tomaiuolo.
+For this project we used G2D, a grafical library written by the professor Michele Tomaiuolo.
 Link here https://github.com/tomamic/fondinfo

 # How to run the game